aurshitha/DPHS-AI/README.md

 - What abnormalities are present?
 - What possible conditions are indicated?
 - Summarize this report

----
+- Which values are outside normal range and why are they concerning?
+- Are AST and ALT elevated?
+- Is bilirubin level abnormal?
+- Are total cholesterol levels normal?

 ---